nneibaue/shadow-os/README.md

 - **On-demand book generation** (AI agents that can "produce a book at any moment's notice")

 ## Implementation Readiness
-All prompts are production-ready for Claude Sonnet.
+All prompts aim to be production-ready for Claude Sonnet.
 All pseudocode is detailed enough for direct translation to Pydantic AI agents.
 The configuration schemas are complete and ready for YAML implementation.

 > Note: Bars are immutable atoms with memetic quality; expansions and relations are editable, versioned artifacts that preserve intellectual honesty through rigorous citation.tarter Package (v2025-08-26)

 This package contains planning documents for Wendell’s authoring system.
 Everything here is **textual** (Markdown) with **pseudocode only** — no real code.

-## Contents
-- `01_nate_understanding.md` — Nate’s current understanding of Wendell’s project.
-- `02_questions_for_wendell.md` — Clarifying questions to correct/refine understanding.
-- `03_design_plan.md` — First-pass design plan (needs, flows, pseudocode, risks).
-- `04_research_summary.md` — Techniques distilled for this specific project.
-- `05_prompts_catalog.md` — Reusable system prompts to keep on hand.
-- `06_agents_pseudocode_and_prompts.md` — Agent roster with tools & system prompts (pseudocode only).

 > Note: Bars are immutable atoms; expansions and relations are editable, versioned artifacts.
 > Config knobs are front-facing (YAML), so Wendell can tweak behavior without touching code.